 X5 Retail Group

-X5 Retail Group is the leading food retailer in Russia.
-X5 shares are listed on London Stock Echange (LSE) in the form of Global Depositary Receipts.
-The Company operates several retail formats, including the chain of conveniently located proximity stores under the Pyaterochka brand, the supermarket chain under the Perekrestok brand, the hypermarket chain under the Karusel brand and Express convenience stores.
+X5 Retail Group is the leading multi-format food retailer in Russia.
+X5 shares are listed on the London Stock Echange (LSE) and Moscow Exchange in the form of Global Depositary Receipts under the ticker "FIVE".
+The Company operates several retail formats, including the chain of conveniently located proximity stores under the Pyaterochka brand, the supermarket chain under the Perekrestok brand, the hypermarket chain under the Karusel brand.